 As we all know, life has a way of tempering our strength...and I have had plenty of opportunities to either break or get stronger; the hardest of all was when our ranch, my deepest connection to the earth, was clear cut and I could do nothing to protect her.
 Even before I knew it was happening two vertebrae in my back ruptured for no known reason....my foundation on this earth was being profoundly wounded.
 Anyway, I learned to heal from sorrow too, and have come to understand that to hold the light of our connection to all that is/God through whatever walk we embrace is our deepest purpose.
 To heal from our wounds rather that protect them, is our responsibility to ourselves, our family, community , planet, and God.

 At the age of 19, I was headed toward being an anthropologist and on an NIH anthropological study in Alaska with the Intuit Eskimo in Nome and Tlingit Native Americans in Sitka/Juneau.
-Thanks to a federal disaster level winter storm, I was hired by the Red Cross and Salvation Army to evaluate the needs of the villagers.
-I was flown to many tiny coastal villages.
+Thanks to a federal disaster level winter storm, I was hired by the Red Cross and Salvation Army to evaluate the needs of the villagers and was flown to many tiny coastal villages.
 I saw a lot of people in need.
 The motto of anthropology at the time, was to not get involved and I came to realize that just wasn't me.
 I completed the grant disillusioned with the profession knowing I wanted to be involved helping others.
 On returning to the lower 48, I was asked what I wanted to become and responded with what was to become my life’s mission statement.
 “I want to help others remember how incredibly beautiful they are, and to help them heal from the pain that keeps them from knowing it.”
 After a time of apprenticing with healers, I decided that going back to school was instrumental in accomplishing my life's purpose: to unravel the cause of illness.
 I completed Naturopathic medical school in an era where popular belief was that food had no effect on health and vitamins were almost non existent.
-During this time, I found the profound interconnectedness with nature and energy awareness of oriental medicine and also became an certified acupuncturist, becoming dually board licensed.
-18 years ago I began intensive training in the "deep belief healing work" to fulfill my mission statement made so many years before.
-So...with these three modalities I felt complete.
+During this time, I found the profound interconnectedness with Nature and energy awareness of oriental medicine so I also also became an certified acupuncturist.
+19 years ago I began intensive training in " healing deep beliefs" to fulfill my mission statement made so many years before.
+With these three modalities I finally felt complete in my basic tools for healing.
 I can offer state of the art lab work to help discover underlying deficiencies, toxicities, and dysfunctions, I can use acupuncture to realign body energetics and Belief work to free up those places where we hold on to disease by locking up around pain.
 And finally, it has been so rewarding to witness the wonderful results from adding mHBOT to healing options at the Sequim Clinic.